-If non-school leaver applicants do not have GPA/WAM as described they should sit the Special Tertiary Admissions Test (STAT)*.
+If non-school leaver applicants do not have GPA/WAM as described they should sit the Special Tertiary Admissions Test (STAT - multiple choice version)*.
 STAT is a test developed by the Australian Council for Educational Research (ACER) and is designed to assess an individual's ability to analyse information and think critically.

 Applicants with TAFE or equivalent level qualifications (diploma or associate degree studies) are required to sit the STAT.

 *From 1 June 2017 Deakin University changed their admission test for Law from the Australian Law Schools Entrance Test (ALSET) to the Special Tertiary Admissions Test (STAT - multiple choice version).
 Deakin will accept ALSET test results in lieu of STAT until the end of 2019.

 For further details on STAT including booking and preparing for your STAT, please visit the VTAC website.

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.

 Learn more about this course and others that Deakin offers by visiting VTAC for more information.
 You can also discover how Deakin compares to other universities when it comes to the quality of our teaching and learning by visiting the QILT website.